jadecobra/python_tdd_exercises/source/classes.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-copy the values from the terminal to update the test to make it pass
+I copy the values from the terminal to update the test

 .. code-block:: python